gordonwatts/hep-programming-hints/xaod-hints.md

 ### BTaggingSelectionTool

-Use this tool to get either a tag weight for b-or-charm tagging and to see if a jet is "tagged" for a particular working point.
+Use this tool to get either a tag weight/discriminant for b-or-charm tagging and to see if a jet is "tagged" for a particular working point.

 Operating Point Info: